-Imagine standing in a beautiful valley.
-Birds are singing and there’s the aroma of newly cut grass on the breeze.
-You can see mountains, fields, cottages, all of which change subtly as you move your eyes.
-With four of your five senses tingling, how on earth do you capture the magic in a single two-dimensional image?
+Imagine standing in a beautiful sunset.
+There’s a 12th Century monolith silhouetted against the sinking sun, birds are singing a final chorus and the scent of recently mown grass in the warm breeze.
+With light and colours also changing and four of your five senses tingling, how on earth do you capture the magic in a single two-dimensional image?

 For those starting out, even if you’re familiar with the camera, there’s a realisation that knowing the technicalities doesn’t mean good images.
 It requires another skill – visualisation or “learning to see”.